Jose Altuve Preview, Player Props: Astros vs. Diamondbacks

 Jose Altuve At The Plate

-- Altuve will look to extend his four-game hitting streak.
-He's batting .348 in his last outings.
+- Altuve will look to extend his five-game hitting streak.
+He's batting .391 over the course of his last games.

-- Altuve has picked up a hit in 70.1% of his 87 games this year, with at least two hits in 35.6% of those games.
+- In 70.5% of his 88 games this season, Altuve has picked up at least one hit.
+He's also had 31 multi-hit games.

-- Altuve has driven in a run in 30 games this year (34.5%), including 12 games with more than one RBI (13.8%).
-He has also driven in three or more of his team's runs in seven contests.
+- In 34.1% of his games this season, Altuve has had at least one RBI.
+He's picked up more than one in 13.6% and driven in three or more of his team's runs in seven contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.